 Practical Consideration

 It will not be possible to measure all project related savings due to impracticality of installing significant number of meters.
-The Desk(including the commodity desk) will have to resort to implied volume calculation based on regression analyses.
+The Desk will have to resort to implied volume calculation based on regression analyses.

-Assuming the strike price of the “call swaption” to be the amortized capex plus opex(what is opex) may be ok in computing the value of the “call swaption”; however, for booking and hedging purposes the actual cash flows associated with the capex will need to be recorded.
+Assuming the strike price of the “call swaption” to be the amortized capex plus opex may be ok in computing the value of the “call swaption”; however, for booking and hedging purposes the actual cash flows associated with the capex will need to be recorded.

 System Consideration